Looking for a list of solid excuses for not drinking alcohol? We’ve got you covered, but you might not need to rely on ‘excuses’ after all…

 But consider that we don’t question pregnant women why they’re not drinking – or designated drivers, or people training for a marathon.
 That’s because they have a good reason not to drink, that we all accept socially.
 It is good to consider that idea for yourself.

-You don’t need excuses for not drinking, you have a really good reason not to drink, too, and you’ve spent some time coming to that decision – so own it.
+You don’t need excuses for not drinking; you have a really good reason not to drink too, and you’ve spent some time coming to that decision – so own it.
 This is a personal choice and one that you’ve made yourself, like what kind of car to drive, or where to go on holidays.
-But if you simply want to kill the line of inquiry dead and move on to more interesting topics, you can try a ‘Move on – nothing to see here’ approach:
+But if you simply want to kill the line of inquiry dead and move on to more interesting topics, you can try a ‘move on – nothing to see here’ approach.
+Try the following replies:

 At Hello Sunday Morning, we believe that others’ responses can be partly to do with their own ‘baggage’, and this can be uncomfortably brought to the surface by someone who is abstaining.

-In other words, the discomfort of the situation might be more with them than with you.
+In other words, the discomfort of the situation might be more with that person than with you.

 The reality is, that most people at some point in their lives have considered cutting back on alcohol – it is something that tends to affect our health and mood, particularly as we get older.
 Most people can relate to the idea of cutting back or taking a break from alcohol to focus on their health – this is something that is becoming more and more common, and no longer a tacit admission of a deeper and humiliating problem with drinking.